SSWConsulting/SSW.Dory/docs/index.markdown

 ### Identify long-pending GitHub pull requests
 ![Stale GitHub PR](./assets/img/old-github.png)
 SSW Dory uses the GitHub API to look for open Pull Requests in your GitHub repos.
-It then filters them for ones that have been open for longer than a day.
+It then filters them out for ones that have been open for longer than a certain period of time e.g., one day.

 ### Consolidate these potential blockers into a dedicated SharePoint list
 ![Sharepoint list](./assets/img/sharepoint-list.png)